You are currently viewing Travel rules and countries’ entry requirements: introduction

 I just want to let you know that we’ll soon be launching a page with specific rules for Canadian travelers, for all the popular countries to start with, and all the countries in the world eventually.

-We want to make it simple and easy to consult, which government sites don’t necessarily always do well, since they’re written by bureaucrats and civil servants, especially for entry requirements.
+We want to make it simple and easy to consult, which government sites don’t necessarily always do well, since they’re written by bureaucrats and civil servants.
+It’s especially true for entry requirements.

 Coming soon.